ava-labs/avalanchego/api/metrics/service.md

----
-title: Metrics API
-description: This page is an overview of the Metrics API associated with AvalancheGo.
----

-The API allows clients to get statistics about a node's health and performance.
+The Metrics API allows clients to get statistics about a node's health and performance.

 <Callout title="Note">
 This API set is for a specific node, it is unavailable on the [public server](/tooling/rpc-providers).